emilwallner/How-to-learn-Deep-Learning/README.md

-## The Basics
+## Approach
 A practical, top-down approach, starting with high-level frameworks with a focus on Deep Learning.
+It will enable you to create your own projects and land jobs at start-ups.
+To pass interviews at top-tier research firms and invent new deep learning algorithms, also check the theory section.

+## Practical
 **Note:** You don't need a math background (I only know high school math), but a lot of determination.
 I found learning deep learning as hard as learning to program in C (my first programming language).
 - Spend a week on codecademy.com and learn the python syntax, command line and git.
 - Spend one to two weeks using [Pandas](https://www.youtube.com/watch?v=yzIMircGU5I&list=PL5-da3qGB5ICCsgW1MxlZ0Hq8LL5U3u9y) and [Scikit-learn](http://scikit-learn.org/stable/) on [Kaggle problems](https://www.kaggle.com/competitions?sortBy=grouped&group=general&page=1&pageSize=20&category=gettingStarted) using [Jupyter Notebook](https://www.youtube.com/watch?v=HW29067qVWk&t=375s), e.g. [Titanic](https://www.kaggle.com/c/titanic), [House prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques), and [Iris](https://www.kaggle.com/uciml/iris).
 This gives you an overview of the machine learning mindset and workflow.
-- Spend one month implementing Keras or Pytorch models on cloud GPUs.
-I'd start with Keras if you want to build a startup and Pytorch if you aim to do research.
-This gives you a sense of the deep learning mindset and workflow.
+- Spend one month implementing Keras/Tensorflow or Pytorch models on cloud GPUs.
+Most beginners tend to start with Keras with a Tenorflow-backend or Pytorch using the FastAI library.
 Start with [these Keras models](https://github.com/keras-team/keras/tree/master/examples) or the [official Pytorch tutorials](https://pytorch.org/tutorials/).
 Also, check [the resources from FastAI.](http://course.fast.ai/)
 - Spend one month recoding the core concepts in python numpy, including a The Method of Least Squares, Gradient Descent, Linear Regression, The Perceptron and a vanilla neural network.
 Andrew Trask's [book](https://www.manning.com/books/grokking-deep-learning) and [blog](https://iamtrask.github.io/) are great for this.

 ## Reproduce papers